-As a traveller to Norway you may, in addition to the duty free quota, declare up to 27 litres of beer or wine, four litres of spirits, 400 cigarettes and 500 grams of tobacco or chewing tobacco for personal use.
+As a traveller to Norway you may, in addition to the duty free quota, declare up to 27 litres of beer or wine, four litres of spirits, 400 cigarettes and 500 grams of tobacco, chewing tobacco or snuff for personal use.

 If you are bringing more alcohol or tobacco than the quota, you must either declare using the Norwegian Customs app or one of the Norwegian Customs duty and tax machines.
 Alternatively you must pass through the red channel to declare.